MyHaggman/Game-Collection/README.md

 # JAVA-based Favorite Game Archive
-In this text-based java program you can add & delete games of your choose.
-You can also add information about the game such as last time played and total time playing.
+In this text-based java program you can:
+- Add & delete games of your choose.
+- Add information about the game such as last time played and total time playing.